hharas/aati/README.md

 ### As a user

-First off, install Aati by running `cargo install --path .` in your terminal after cloning the repo.
-If you wish to install Aati on Windows, see [this section](#installation-guide-for-windows-users).
+First off, install Aati by running `cargo install aati` in your terminal.
+If you're installing Aati on Windows, see [this section](#installation-guide-for-windows-users).
-Aati relies on Aati Package Repositories (APRs), and so you need to add one in order to you use it.
-In order to set a repository, you need to run `aati repo add <repo url>`.
-You can add the [Amad Project Package Repository](https://amad.codeberg.page) if you want to try it out.
+Aati relies on Aati Package Repositories (APRs), and so you need to add one in order to use it.
+In order to add a repository, you need to run `aati repo add <repo url>`.
+You can add the [Amad Project Package Repository](https://amad.codeberg.page) if you want to try Aati out.
 Afterwards, if you run `aati list available`, you will see the available packages in the repo and their versions that you can install.
 If you wish to install the latest version of a package, you can run:

 ```bash
 aati get <package name>